 In 2014 the government incorporated pre-schools within the curriculum.
 Since 2006 we have funded a pre-school at Mukuni Village, which is attended daily by over 230 children and another at Machenje Village.
 In February 2015 we handed the pre-school over to the Ministry of Education.

 We have constructed five new schools at Matengu, Silelo, Malima, N’dele, Sibbulo and Bunsanga.
 There were no high schools in the area, and the majority of pupils could not afford to go to boarding school oncethey had completed grade nine.
 We opened Mukuni High School in 2007, since adding three boarding shelters, which accommodates 75 pupils from outreach villages.
 Before The Butterfly Tree’s involvement there were no facilities for children needing special education in these remote villages.
 In 2010 we added a unit to Mukuni Basic School, the first in Zambia. in 2013 one to Riverview School, and in 2014 two further units were opened at Katapazi and Simango schools.
 A fifth unit is scheduled for Kauwe Secondary School.

-During 2016-17 we have funded a substantial amount of educational development.
-This includes the addition of classrooms, teacher’s houses, bore holes and latrines at N’gandu School, Sinsimuku, River View and Bunsanga.
-Currently construction is taking place at Chaba School.
+Between 2015-16 we funded a substantial amount of educational development.
+These include the addition of 6 classrooms, 2 teacher’s houses, bore holes and latrines at N’gandu School, two classroom blocks, a teacher’s house and latrines for Sinsimuku.